Homotopy equivalence of spaces of metrics with invertible Dirac operator: Steps to prove Theorem

 Actually, we will also obtain a relative statement of Proposition~\ref{prop:main2}, since given any compact subset $A\subset M$ such that $M\setminus A$ contains the surgery sphere the constructions can be carried out such the metric does not change on $A$, see Proposition~\ref{prop:main3}.

 Very broadly speaking, in order to obtain Proposition~\ref{prop:main2} the first idea is to mimic the proof of \cite[Thm.
-1.2]{ADH}---the spinorial analogue of the Gromov-Lawson result---in a parametrized way: there the authors were first changing a fixed metric $g\in \RM$ such that it has a standard form near the surgery sphere $S$: $\text{flat metric} + g|_S$.
+1.2]{ADH}---the spinorial analogue of the Gromov-Lawson result---in a parametrized way: there the authors changed first a fixed metric $g\in \RM$ such that it has a standard form near the surgery sphere $S$: $(\text{flat metric}) + g|_S$.
 Then, using a conformal change that goes with $1/d_g(.,S)$ on an annulus of $S$ and also changing the metric in the $S^k$-direction near $S$, they obtain a 'blown-up metric'.
 That is an invertible metric on $M$ with a standard cylindrical end $([0,\infty)\times S^{n-k-1}\times S^k, du^2+\sigma_{n-k-1}+\sigma_k)$ and a 'torpedo', that represents the surgery, grafted on the end.
 Here, $\sigma_\ell$ denotes the standard metric on $S^\ell$, and $d_g$ is the distance function w.r.t. $g$.

-For doing the above in a parametric way we get rid of the ad-hoc topology changes when gluing in the torpedo.
-Hence, we want to blow up just to the standard cylindrical end, i.e., in particular to a metric on $M\setminus S$.
-For the homotopy equivalence we then need to see that any metric with a cylindrical end on $M\setminus S$ can be homotoped to such a 'blown-up metric' from above.
+For doing the above in a parametric way we separate the ad-hoc topology changes when glueing in the torpedo from the blowing-up procedure.
+Hence, we want to blow up in a parametric way just to the standard cylindrical end, i.e., in particular to a standardized metric on $M\setminus S$, see also Section~\ref{step1} below.

 In order to carry out this idea in more details, let from now on $g_0$ be \emph{a fixed background metric} on $M$ specified further below.
-As stated before, we always use the compact-open-$C^\infty(g_0)$-topology for metrics and functions both on $M$ and on $M\setminus S$.
+As stated before, we always use the compact-open-$C^\infty$-topology for metrics and functions both on $M$ and on $M\setminus S$.
+For the actual estimates we use the $C^\infty$-norm of functions and metrics on $M\setminus S$ w.r.t. the background metric $g_0$.

-\subsection{It is sufficient to prove \texorpdfstring{$\RM\cong \Rc$}{RM equivalent to Riemc} for \texorpdfstring{$n-k\geq 2$}{n-kgeq2}.}
+\subsection{It is sufficient to prove \texorpdfstring{$\RM\cong \Rc$}{RM equivalent to Riemc} for \texorpdfstring{$n-k\geq 2$}{n-kgeq2}:}

 We choose the {fixed background metric} $g_0$ on $M$ such that